danielaparker/jsoncons/src/doc/Roadmap.md

 For next release (0.99):

-- Full support for AllocatorAwareContainer concept for C++ 11 compilers, continued support for VC++ 2010 with conditional directives.
+- Full support for AllocatorAwareContainer concept
-- Include examples and test cases

 For subsequent releases: